 Typically, you will have each course of treatment as an outpatient, and it will be followed by a break or rest period of 1–3 weeks.
 Your medical team will assess how the treatment is working based on your symptoms and well-being, as well as scans and blood tests.

 Tell your doctors about any prescription, over-the-counter or natural medicines you are taking or planning to take, as these may affect how the chemotherapy works in your body.
 For information about natural medicines and other complementary therapies, call Cancer Council 13 11 20 or see Complementary Therapies.

 Listen to a podcast on Making Treatment Decisions

 Side effects of chemotherapy

-Chemotherapy affects fast-growing cells in the body.
+Chemotherapy affects all fast-growing cells in the body.
 As well as killing cancer cells, it can damage healthy fast-growing cells such as white blood cells (which fight infections), hair cells and the cells lining the mouth and digestive system.
 These healthy cells usually recover quickly, but until then, you may have side effects such as:

 - fatigue and tiredness

 - fewer red blood cells (anaemia), leaving you weak and breathless